iron-software/IronPdf.Examples/how-to/creating-pdfs-csharp-amazon-aws-lambda/README.md

-# Leveraging IronPDF to Generate PDFs on AWS Lambda
+# Implementing PDF Generation in AWS Lambda with IronPDF

 ***Based on <https://ironpdf.com/how-to/creating-pdfs-csharp-amazon-aws-lambda/>***

-## 1. Setting Up AWS Lambda with a .NET 5 Container
+## 1. Setting Up AWS Lambda Using a .NET 5 Container

-We recommend checking out the initial segment of this [official AWS documentation](https://aws.amazon.com/blogs/developer/net-5-aws-lambda-support-with-container-images/) which details how to use .NET 5 with AWS Lambda in container images.
+For initial setup instructions, please consult the AWS guide on integrating [.NET 5 with Lambda via Container Images](https://aws.amazon.com/blogs/developer/net-5-aws-lambda-support-with-container-images/).

-## 2. Incorporating Package Dependencies
+## 2. Incorporating Required Packages

-For Chrome compatibility in the AWS environment, the following modifications to your Docker file are necessary:
+To accommodate Chrome's requirements in AWS, adjust your Docker file as per the following configurations:

 ### For .NET 5 in AWS Lambda